UCAT ANZ Practice Questions and Exam Techniques

 The statement tells us that ‘two of the pens are ball-point pens and the rest are fountain pens’, and that ‘Jill and Owen do not have fountain pens’.

 Thus, Jill must have a ball-point pen.
-Therefore, as it states ‘all ball-point pens have black ink’, Jill must have a ball-point pen that uses black ink.
+As it states ‘all ball-point pens have black ink’, Jill must have a ball-point pen that uses black ink.

 No direct numerical data is given in the question that needs to be interpreted or calculated to come to an answer.